top of page

 Massage can NOT be performed if you have:

-A fracture, infectious disease, skin burns, open wounds, blood clots, cancer (may spread the disease through blood/lymphatic flow), had Radiotherapy within the last 6 months, a cognitive disorder and can not consent.
+An infectious disease, skin burns, open wounds, blood clots, 1st trimester of pregnancy (up to 13 weeks), cancer (may spread the disease through blood/lymphatic flow), had Radiotherapy within the last 6 months, a cognitive disorder and can not give informed or written consent.

 Areas that should be avoided are:

-Abdomen during pregnancy, where deep vein thrombosis is most prominent, areas of inflammation and swelling.
+Abdomen during pregnancy (after 13 weeks), where deep vein thrombosis is most prominent, areas of inflammation, on an existing limb fracture.

 How far do you travel?